 Well, hello there! |

-After 2 hours of wandering around the farm, and an education in the proper care and feeding of a herd of cattle, it was time for us to get going, but not before we all purchased some awesome beef products.
-There were all-beef hot dogs I've been told by another foodie friend taste like a German Nuremberger Wurst (can't wait to eat one), tenderloin fillets, soup bones, sirloin tip roasts, chuck roasts and
+After 2 hours of wandering around the farm, and education in the proper care and feeding of a herd of cattle, it was time for us to get going, but not before we all purchased some awesome beef products.
+There were all-beef hot dogs I've been told by another foodie friend taste like a German Nuremberger Wurst (can't wait to eat one), tenderloin fillets, soup bones, sirloin tip roasts, chuck roasts, and stew beef, so we loaded up our coolers and headed out

 Boneless sirloin tip roast |